maria-walker/accountancy-calculator/README.md

 # VAT Calculator

-#### A fully responsive calculator app built in React.Designed to help accountancy professionals to easily calculate VAT, gross and net amount, for 3 VAT rates:
+#### fully responsive calculator app built in React.
+Designed to help accountancy professionals to easily calculate VAT, gross and net amounts, for three VAT rates:

 - 20% - Standard Rate
 - 5% - Reduced Rate (currently used for VAT supplies in hospitality sector)
-- 12.5% - Reduced Rate (wil be used for VAT supplies in hospitality sector, effective from 1 October 2021)
+- 12.5% - Reduced Rate (new reduced rate for hospitality sector, effective from 1 October 2021)

 ## Instructions